-Filters are a great way to quickly change the look and feel of your iPhone photos, and the free Snapseed app offers a fantastic selection of presets for editing your pictures.
+Filters are a great way to quickly change the look and feel of your iPhone photos.
+Snapseed is one of the best photo filter apps for iPhone.
+It offers a fantastic selection of presets for editing your pictures.
 But these aren’t just ordinary presets!
 They’re fully customizable and offer a huge degree of flexibility and creativity, especially when combined with the Stacks Brush tool which lets you apply effects to just certain parts of your image.
 In this tutorial you’ll discover the full potential of Snapseed’s filters, and how they can dramatically alter the mood of your iPhone photos.

 Snapseed has an incredible range of tools for editing and enhancing your iPhone photos, but filters are where the fun really happens with Snapseed.

 The tools are great for correcting issues with your original photo, but with the filter effects you can really mess around with the overall look and mood of your image.